lanfear/smartthings-smartapp/README.md

 1) Clone this app to a local directory

-2) [Download NGrok](https://ngrok.com/download) and put the ngrok.exe program in the `/server` subdirectory and set up a **FREE** account, then configure NGrok according to the basic setup instructions on the download page.
+2) [Download NGrok](https://ngrok.com/download) and set up a **FREE** account, then configure NGrok according to the basic setup instructions on the download page.
    - This is required assuming your development environment does not have a public-facing internet address
    - this service sets up a secure tunnel that is required for proper OAuth communication between Samsung Cloud, your SmartThings Hub and your locally running development web-server
+   - After installing and setting it up, you do not need to manually run it, the node scripts `tunnel` runs ngrok internally

 3) Create a file named `server/.env.local` containing the following text
 ```